Chadrick-Liang/python_auth_confidentiality_transfer_protocol/README.md

 For each file the client:

-1)sends its name
+1) Sends its name

-2)encrypts it and sends the ciphertext
+2) Encrypts it and sends the ciphertext
 • The server reads name → reads ciphertext → decrypts → saves, then loops back for the next file.
 • No reconnects between files—everything streams one after another over the same socket.
 • When you’re done you type –1, the client sends a “close” message and both sides shut down.